sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupautologon.md

 # AutoLogon

-`AutoLogon` specifies the account to use to log on to a computer automatically. `AutoLogon` credentials are deleted from the unattended installation answer file after Windows® Setup is complete.
+`AutoLogon` specifies the account to use to log on to a computer automatically. `AutoLogon` credentials are deleted from the unattended installation answer file after Windows Setup is complete.

 **Important**
 -   In Windows 10, if you configure `AutoLogon`, the OS will skip the user account creation phase during OOBE.
 This is a change from previous versions of Windows.